alexdolskii/FIA-tools/README.md

 # Info
-This project was originally developed for the article "Pulsed low-dose-rate radiation reduces the tumor-promotion induced by conventional chemoradiation in pancreatic cancer-associated fibroblasts" in the Edna (Eti) Cukierman lab (https://www.foxchase.org/edna-cukierman).
+This project was originally developed for the article "Pulsed low-dose-rate radiation reduces the tumor-promotion induced by conventional chemoradiation in pancreatic cancer-associated fibroblasts" in the  [Edna (Eti) Cukierman lab](https://www.foxchase.org/edna-cukierman).
 Its primary goal is to quantify and measure the area of double-strand break (DSB) foci in multi-level 3D confocal images of cancer-associated fibroblasts.
 The program can be adapted to analyze any type of foci/specks detected by immunofluorescence (IF) staining, utilizing a nuclei mask for segmentation.